JuliaDynamics/Agents.jl/docs/src/examples.md

 [Daisyworld](@ref) is an example of how a model property (in this case temperature) can be elevated to an agent type.

+## Advanced Topics

+One major difference between Agents.jl and other ABM frameworks is how integrated it is to the greater ecosystem of the Julia language and by extension the tools one can apply in their models.
+Take a look at some of the more advanced walkthroughs in the *Ecosystem Integration* page of this documentation for details.